kubernetes/community/contributors/devel/e2e-tests.md

 changing the `KUBERNETES_PROVIDER` environment variable to something other than "gce").

+You can quickly recompile the e2e testing framework via `go install ./test/e2e`.
+This will not do anything besides allow you to verify that the go code compiles.
+If you want to run your e2e testing framework without re-provisioning the e2e setup, you can do so via `make WHAT=test/e2e/e2e.test`.

 To build Kubernetes, up a cluster, run tests, and tear everything down, use:

 ```sh